Guide to vehicle type approval opt-in arrangements

-A person is eligible for the opt-in arrangements if they hold an approval, in force and up to date, immediately before the start of the RVS transitional period on 1 July 2021, under the following:
+A person is eligible for the opt-in arrangements if they held an approval, in force and up to date, immediately before the RVS transitional period started on 1 July 2021, under the following:

 - Section 10A(1) of the MVSA—standard road vehicles

 - Section 10A(2) of the MVSA—minor or inconsequential non-standard road vehicles

 - Section 14A of the MVSA—non-standard road vehicles